 - Permissive – somewhere in between neglectful and authoritarian are permissive parents.
 They are loving, caring and supportive.
 But, too much!
 Such parents want to fulfil ‘all’ desires of their child and want to avoid conflicts at any cost.
 They never enforce even basic rules of household bribe children for any work.
 Too much pampering and cajoling make these children feel entitled and brats.

 - Authoritative – Generally considered to be the most effective form of parenting, authoritative parents are not authoritarian parents.
 They have high expectations of their kids and help them set their goals.

-They have an understanding about the uniqueness of each child and their child’s limits.
+They have an understanding of the uniqueness of each child and their child’s limits.
 They communicate flexibly & openly and respect their children.